top of page

-Mental Aspects of Training Distance Runners - an Introduction
+Psychological Aspects of Training Distance Runners - Building Mental Toughness

-Distance running is a grueling endeavor that utilizes an athlete’s complete physical and mental capacity.
-The physical characteristics that are needed to become a great distance runner have been tested for over a century and the specific physiological markers to enhance are largely agreed upon (See 'Physical Aspects of Training Distance Runners - an Introduction').
-Sport psychology, however, is a younger field with much to be studied in how certain mental characteristics may affect performance, and which psychological tactics should be deployed in certain sporting situations.
+Distance running is a grueling endeavor that utilizes an athlete's complete physical and mental capacity.
+While the physical characteristics needed to become a great distance runner have been tested for over a century, sport psychology is a younger field with much to explore regarding how mental characteristics affect performance and which psychological tactics work best in different situations.

 Confidence stems from consistently putting in the required work each day and allowing yourself to witness the progress.
 When you see yourself being better than you were, it is easier to be confident in knowing that you can be better than you are.

 Resilience is developed in almost the opposite fashion as confidence.
-Resilience comes from enduring failure and hardship.
-Failure and hardship are not here to make you hurt; they are here to help you learn and grow.
+It comes from enduring failure and hardship.
+These challenges are not here to make you hurt; they are here to help you learn and grow.
 Accept them as they come and move through them with grace.
 You cannot always control when they arrive.

-However, there is something that you can control that will help improve both your confidence and resilience.
-Developing mindfulness and psychological skills.
-Below is an overview of these skills as an introduction to the topic.
-Future blog posts will give a deeper dive into each individual aspect.
+However, there is something you can control that will help improve both your confidence and resilience: developing mindfulness and psychological skills.

 When you see yourself being better than you were, it is easier to be confident in knowing that you can be better than you are.